CYPRUS – South

 Three bridges” has three arches and was built because for decades it was the only road leading to the other villages of the region.
 It is an old stone bridge that crosses the same stream as the Klirou Bridge but downstream.
 Cement has been added on both sides but appears to be one of the Venetian bridges.

 This site has to be considered as part of the Troodos ophiolite, a 90 million-year-old fragment of extremely well-preserved oceanic crust.
-Rock outcrops along the Akaki Canyon walls and its tributary give excellent examples of both the lavas and structures at the top of oceanic crust.
+Rock outcrops along the Akaki Canyon walls and its tributary give excellent examples of both the lavas and structures at the top of the oceanic crust.

 The dam Akaki-Malounta is another attraction of the area, offering uninterrupted views of the surrounding landscape with its deep ravines and the lake it creates.